 #2: Ride a Double Decker Bus

-Even if you have a lot of money put aside for your London trip and aren’t as concerned about your travel budget, you should still make it a priority to sit in the front row on the second level of an iconic red double-decker bus.
-Not only is it thrilling and memorable, since every turn you feel as if the bus is going to fall over, but you get an incredible view of the city!
+Even if you have enough money to taxi everywhere, you should still prioritize taking the bus at least once.
+One of the BEST things to do in London is to sit in the front row on the top level of an iconic double-decker bus.
+Not only is it thrilling, since every turn you feel as if the bus is going to fall over, but you get an incredible view of the city!

 Cost to Ride a London Bus

-Another great travel budget perk when it comes to busses is that the city will only charge a maximum of £4.50 per day.
-So a full day of unlimited (bus-only) transportation in London, with the bus network covering the entire city, is only £4.50!!
-This is one of my best essential guide recommendations to create memorable experiences in London while on a limited travel budget.
+Another great travel budget perk is that London will only charge a maximum of £4.50 per day.
+So a full day of unlimited bus transportation, with the bus network covering the entire city, is only £4.50!!

 Which London Bus Route(s)?